flo3003/lexiconFALCON/README.md

 In the glove-python directory run

 ```
-ipython -i -- examples/get_database_files.py -c /path/to/some/corpustextfile -o /path/to/somelexiconfile -d 100
+python -- examples/get_database_files.py -c /path/to/some/corpustextfile -o /path/to/somelexiconfile -d 100
 ```
 The argument `-d` refers to the embedding dimensions.
 The default is 100.

+`corpustextfile` can be any plain text file (with words being separated by space) with punctuation or not. `somelexiconfile` should have the format of the files in the lexicon directory of this repo.

 The following files will be constructed:
 - `coo_matrix.csv` which contains the co-occurrence matrix of `corpustextfile`
-- `word_mapping.csv` contains the mapping of each **word** to an **Id**
+- `word_mapping.csv` which contains the mapping of each **word** to an **Id**
-- `lexicon.csv` contains the Ids of the words that are semantically related
+- `lexicon.csv` which contains the Ids of the words that are semantically related
 - `corpus.model` and `glove.model` are the saved corpus and glove models
 - `random_initial_vectors.txt` contains the embeddings' initialization

 If you need to construct **only** the `lexicon.csv` file from previously saved corpus and glove models then run

 ```
-ipython -i -- examples/get_database_files.py -l 1 -o /path/to/somelexiconfile -d 100
+python -- examples/get_database_files.py -l 1 -o /path/to/somelexiconfile -d 100
 ```

-**Note that every time you run this command the `random_initial_vectors.txt` file will change.**
+*Note that every time you run this command the `random_initial_vectors.txt` file will change.*

-### Instructions to create a MySQL database and load the csv files:
+### Instructions to create the MySQL database schema and load the csv files:

 Change to the parent `lexiconFALCON` directory.
 ```